jlopezcrd/openvpn-terraform-demo/README.md

 In this step, you can choose to apply the changes for each infrastructure or using automatic tool.

+By running any this options, by default it will be created two openvpn users:

+- julio
+- mario

 [make]
 ```bash
 cd src